yoshikiohshima/ploma/README.md

 # Demo

-Open this link [(http://croquet.io/ploma)].
+Open [this link](http://croquet.io/ploma).
 When the URL gets the parameter `?q=...`, copy the the entire URL and open it in a new tab or send it to your friends to draw together.

 # What is it?